-I love this statement by Greg Braden in his book Secrets of the Lost Mode of Prayer:
+I love this statement by Gregg Braden in his book Secrets of the Lost Mode of Prayer:

 …the power of beauty is real.
 In its presence, we are changed…the power of beauty appears to be dormant until we give it our attention.
 While it may very well have the power to change our world, that power is asleep until it’s awakened.
 And we are the only ones who can awaken it!
 As the only form of life with the power to experience beauty, it is awakened only when we acknowledge it in our lives.